Jump to important dates and application.

 According to the National Survey of Student Engagement (2017) there are gaps in undergraduate research participation for students of diverse racial and socioeconomic identities.

-Nationwide, students who identify as American Indian/Alaska Native, Black or African American, LatinX, Asian Pacific Islander, and first-generation report participating in research with faculty at lower rates compared to other students.
+Nationwide, students who identify as American Indian/Alaska Native, Black or African American, LatinX, Asian Pacific Islander, first-generation or low-income report participating in research with faculty at lower rates compared to other students.

 The program seeks to address these inequities by encouraging participation in undergraduate research for students holding these diverse identities.